adicione/toolbox/README.md

 TODO: Write usage instructions here

+## Turnstile recaptcha setup

+Create app/views/new.html.erb containing:

+    $ login_form()

+Edit app/config/routes.rb in order to add the folowing setup:

+    $ scope module: :sessions do
+    $   get :login, action: :new, as: :login
+    $   post :login, action: :create, as: :create_session
+    $   get :logout, action: :destroy, as: :logout
+    $ end

+This will add the "login_path", "logout_path" and "create_session_path" to the routes.

+As default, it will use "login" and "Login..." as placeholder with a "create_session_path" as the URL.
+With the following parameter

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.